saibotsivad/sync-to-kv/README.md

 sync-to-kv ./site -i '**/*.test.js'
 ```

-If you have multiple sites in one KV store, it might be good to store them by domain name, so your `--prefix` would be the domain.
+If you have multiple sites in one KV store, it might be good to store them by domain name, so your `--prefix` would be the domain:

 ```bash
 sync-to-kv ./site -p site.com